-These days, it is important for B2B organizations to implement SEO well.
-This is because many of its potential customers use search engines to help them determine their buying decisions.
+Long-tail SEO is a strategy that targets specific, multi-word search queries with lower competition, allowing B2B websites to rank higher and faster than competing for broad, high-volume keywords.
+It is important for B2B organizations to implement SEO well because many potential customers use search engines to help them determine their buying decisions.

 According to Google, 90% of B2B researchers who are online use search engines to know more about their business purchases.
 Moreover, many B2B buyers (42%) read three to five pieces of content before deciding what they want to buy.